arhohuttunen/arhohuttunen.com/content/post/code-quality-checks/index.md

 categories:
   - Programming
 tags:
-  - clean code
+  - Clean code
-  - code review
+  - Code review
-  - static analysis
+  - Static analysis
 ---

 Code quality is a weak spot in nearly every software project.
 This is especially true for legacy projects.
 What once was elegant, over time became rougher and finally incomprehensible.